htmldbjs/htmldbjs/docs/methods/updateReadQueueWithParameter.md

 ### `HTMLDB.updateReadQueueWithParameter`

-This method adds zeros at the beginning of a given `text` to construct a string with the length of `digitCount`.
+This method adds htmldb-table elements with the given `element` and `parameter`.

 #### Description